Cthulhu (2000 film): Synopsis

 Dan (Adam Somes) was an average student at Miskatonic University until he shot his friend Edward (James Payne), who was a patient at Arkham Asylum.
 Dan had been tried and sentenced to life at Arkham Penitentiary, but was later found dead in his cell, with only a manuscript to explain his deeds.

 In it he details that Edward had begun seeing a new girlfriend, Asenath (Melissa Georgiou), who he claimed could take over his body while he slept, part of powers that she gained from taking part in a cult.
 Things grow worse when Edward is implicated in a series of murders and imprisoned.
-Dan is brought in to the investigation by Inspector LeGrasse (Paul Douglas) and the two discover that Edward was involved with a cult that worshiped Cthulhu and were intent to use the being's power to their own ends.
+Dan is brought in to the investigation by Inspector LeGrasse (Paul Douglas) and the two discover that Edward was involved with a cult that worshiped Cthulhu and were intent on using the being's power to their own ends.
 They enlist the help of one of the university professors, Armitage (Marcel Miller), to try to stop this from happening, only for this to result in the deaths of both Armitage and LeGrasse.
 Dan is then horrified to discover that his friend is possessed by Yog Sothoth, which led him to murder Edward.